Tim French

 Tim French is an American politician and a Republican member of the Wyoming Senate, representing District 18 since January 4, 2021.

+Early life

+French was born in Cody, Wyoming, to Dorothy and Lawrence Lyle French.

 Career

-Tim French is a member of both the Agriculture, State and Public Lands & Water Resources Committee and the Senate Judiciary Committee.
+French is a member of both the Agriculture, State and Public Lands & Water Resources Committee and the Senate Judiciary Committee.
 He served on Park County's commission for 18 years before becoming a state representative.
-During his time as a county commissioner, he improved the information and technologies department of the county, and he helped with establishing a building for the county's grounds department.
+During French's time as a county commissioner, he improved the information and technologies department of the county and helped establish a building for the county's grounds department.
+French is also a farmer.

 Political viewpoints

-Tim French states that he is "pro-life, pro-second amendment, and pro-property rights."
-He is a supporter of the coal industry in the United States.
+French states that he is "pro-life, pro-second amendment, and pro-property rights."
+He supports the coal industry in the United States.

+Personal life

+French married Becky.
+He has two children.